mathiasrichter/shapiro/README.md

 You don't need to specify an explicit schema to validate data against.
 If you specify no schema, Shapiro will infer the schemas to validate the data against using the prefix IRIs defined from the prefixes used in the data graph.
 The algorithm uses a configurable list of namespaces to ignore when infering the schemas - this list can be set using the command line parameter `--ignore_namespaces`and defaults to `['schema.org', 'w3.org', 'example.org']`.
 This means that prefixes pointing to these namespaces are assumed never to contain SHACL constraints to validate a given data graph against.

 ## Searching Shapiro
-Shapiro uses Whoosh Full-text-search to index all schemas it serves - after all, if you can't find it, you won't know it exists (smile)!
-So Shapiro indexes all schemas and makes them available through full text search using the the `search` API.
+Shapiro uses Whoosh Full-text-search to index all schemas it serves.
+Shapiro regularly checks for modified or new schemas in its content directory and indexes them.

+## Shapiro UI
+Shapiro provides a minimal UI available at `/welcome/`.
+Any `GET`request to `/` without a schema name to retrieve will also redirect to the UI.
+The ui lists all schemas served by Shapiro at a given point in time and allows to full-text-search schema content.

 ## Installing and running Shapiro
 1. Clone the Shapiro repository.
 2. Install dependencies: `pip install -r requirements.txt`
 4. Run Shapiro Server: `python shapiro_server.py` with optional commandline paramaters `--host`(default 127.0.0.1) `--port`(default 8000), `--content_dir`(default `./`) and `--log_level`(default `info`), `--features` (default `all`), `--ignore_namespaces` (default `['schema.org', 'w3.org', 'example.org']`).
-5. Access the API at `http://localhost:8000`
+5. Access the UI at `http://localhost:8000/welcome`
 6. Access the API docs at `http://localhost:8000/docs`
 7. Try `curl -X 'GET' 'http://localhost:8000/<SCHEMANAME HERE>' -H 'accept-header: application/ld+json'` to get JSON-LD from a schema in the content dir
 8. Try `curl -X 'GET' 'http://localhost:8000/<SCHEMANAME HERE>' -H 'accept-header: text/turtle'` to get JSON-LD from a schema in the content dir.